UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

 It will almost always work -- but the almost will drive you crazy.

 It is "possible" that the file got deleted by another process in the precise moment between checking for it and opening it.
-Rare, but possible. but catching the exception will always work.
+Rare, but possible.
+But catching the exception will always work.

 Example from mailroom exercise: